microsoft/mu_basecore/PolicyServicePkg/README.md

 given policies GUID when it is created or updated to allow for notification and dispatch on the policy availability.

+### Standalone MM

+Like the DXE phase, the MM policy service will ingest any policies from the HOB list for architectures.
+The MM policy service is implemented identitically to the DXE phase module with the exception of using the MM specific protocols.

+Policies are not shared with the standalone MM module after initialization.
+Any policy created in MM will not be readable by DXE and PEI, and any policy made after MM initialization will not be readable from MM.

 ## YAML Based Policy Definition

 This section provides an overview of YAML based policy definition and how